Robbers Hit Man With Car In San Francisco Before Beating, Robbing Him

 SAN FRANCISCO (KPIX 5) — A San Francisco restaurant worker is recovering after robbers intentionally hit him with a car and beat him unconscious before taking his possessions.

 Jose Baez said the robbery happened on August 14th.
-He was walking home from work after a late-night shift at Uncle Boy’s restaurant where he works as a line chef.
-He said as he walked in the crosswalk at the intersection of Geary Boulevard and 3rd Avenue, a car hit him and broke his right leg.READ MORE: Nurses Say Continuing Personnel Shortages Beset COVID Care Workers
+He was walking home from work after a late-night shift at Uncle Boy’s restaurant in the city’s Inner Richmond District where he works as a line chef.
+He said as he walked in the crosswalk at the intersection of Geary Boulevard and 3rd Avenue, a car hit him and broke his right leg.READ MORE: Motorcyclist Killed After Plummeting Onto Highway 101 From 85 Overpass In Mountain View

 He said four people jumped out of the car.
 One man hit him with a glass bottle while he was on the ground before all of them repeatedly punched and kicked him in the head.
 He said he blacked out and woke up in the hospital.
 His wallet, phone, watch, and backpack were all taken from him.